opencord/platform-install/PLATFORM_INSTALL_INTERNALS.md

 ## Helpful log files and diagnostic information

 The xos-build and xos-onboard steps run ansible playbooks to setup the xos virtual machine.
-The output of these playbooks is stored in the files `service-profile/cord-pod/xos-build.out` and `service-profile/cord-pod/xos-onboard.out` respectively.
+The output of these playbooks is stored (inside the `xos-1` VM) in the files `service-profile/cord-pod/xos-build.out` and `service-profile/cord-pod/xos-onboard.out` respectively.